-• Felonies, Sale or Distribution of Drugs, Use or Possession of Drugs, Drug Look-A-Likes, and/or Drug Paraphernalia (Except as Medically Prescribed), Consumption or Possession of Alcoholic Beverages, Misdemeanors, Thefts, Inhalants and Use of Tobacco of any form:
+• Felonies, Sale or Distribution of Drugs, Use or Possession of Drugs, Drug Look-A-Likes, and/or Drug Paraphernalia (Except as Medically Prescribed), Consumption or Possession of Alcoholic Beverages, Misdemeanors, Thefts, Inhalants (e.g. Vaping) and Use of Tobacco of any form:

 School rules and consequences found in the Penn High School Student Handbook will apply in all situations and the student(s) may be denied further participation in the class/activity for violations.
-Coaches, directors and sponsors are required to follow the sequence of consequences for violations established in this Code of Conduct
+Coaches, directors and sponsors are required to follow the sequence of consequences for violations established in this Athletics & Activities Code.